 If all the dimensions have the same growth rate, variable dimension variance might struggle to deliver additional information compared to a simple slice and dice.
 And it is cognitively more challenging.

-The chart above - with variable dimensions for every row result - is not necessarily more insightful than the chart below.
-In this case changing dimensions is not a useful exercise.
+The chart above - with variable dimensions for every row result - is not all that more insightful than the chart below, even though it helps us discover the success of the Men's line.

 For each set of parameters, the app can generate up to ten alternative sets of results.
 To see a different alternative set of results use the "Return alternative results" widget.